life-itself/artearthtech.com/content/workshops.md

 weight: 500
 ---

-Here are some examples of the practical workshops that will take place in the afternoons:
+Here are some examples of the practical workshops that will take place during the gathering:

 <b>Introduction to Permaculture:</b> The technology of nature.